Glenn McCullough

 Glenn L. McCullough Jr. (born December 18, 1954, in Tupelo, Mississippi) is a Mississippi businessman, Republican Party politician, and economic development professional.
-He is currently the executive director of the Mississippi Development Authority, and has previously served as chairman of the Tennessee Valley Authority and executive director of the Appalachian Regional Commission.
+He was executive director of the Mississippi Development Authority, and had previously served as chairman of the Tennessee Valley Authority and executive director of the Appalachian Regional Commission.

 Early life

 McCullough is a sixth generation Mississippian.
 He attended Mississippi State University where he received a bachelor's degree in Agricultural Economics in 1977.
 He was vice president of McCullough Steel Products, Inc. and served on the staff of Mississippi Governor Kirk Fordice.
 From 1993 to 1997, McCullough was the executive director of the Appalachian Regional Commission, a Federal-state partnership that supports economic development efforts across 13 states in the eastern United States.

 Tennessee Valley Authority

 After his time at ARC, McCullough was elected mayor of Tupelo in 1997.
 He resigned in 1999 when President Bill Clinton appointed him to the board of the Tennessee Valley Authority.
 President George W. Bush nominated McCullough as chair of the board on July 19, 2001.
 His term expired on May 18, 2005.
 During this time he also served in an advisory capacity to several Energy related U.S. institutions.
 During his tenure with TVA, the utility earned national recognition for its economic development efforts and launched its megasite program.
 McCullough's efforts at TVA were critical to securing Toyota Motor Manufacturing Mississippi, Mississippi's second original equipment manufacturer in the automobile industry, which is located on a TVA megasite.